enreeco/CanvasApp-NodeJS-Base/README.md

  - **Access Method**: use *Signed Request (POST)*
  - **Locations**: choose *Chatter Tab* (the app will be shown in the Chatter page)

-Than you need to enable this app.
+Than you need to enable this app

 - Setup -> Manage Apps -> Connected Apps -> *Your App Name*
 - In the *OAuth policies* select *Admin approved users are pre-authorized* for the **Permitted Users** field
 - In the *Profiles* related list select your profile (all user of that profile are automatically allowed to consume this app)